Single Sign-on FAQs

 You can add a bot account to your IDP and create an access token for it to replace the other credentials.

-Our SSO implementation is already “just in time”.
-Admins don’t have to create users’ accounts on Hub, they can just enable it on the IdP and have the users log in through their domain email on Hub.
+The SSO implementation is already “just in time”.
+Admins don’t have to create users’ accounts on Hub, they can just enable it on the IdP and have the users sign in through their domain email on Hub.

 We currently do have any plans to enable IdP initiated logins.

-Yes, generally bot accounts need to be a seat, similar to a regular end user, having a non-aliased domain email enabled in the IdP and using a seat in Hub.
+Yes, bot accounts needs a seat, similar to a regular end user, having a non-aliased domain email enabled in the IdP and using a seat in Hub.

 Yes, Azure AD is supported with SSO for Docker Business, both through a direct integration and through SAML.